Our Guide for Parents page also lists sources of support available.

 We offer a number of financial schemes to help our students.
-These funds can help with paying for kit, equipment, books, trips, tuition fees (for those aged over 19) and in some cases living costs.
-Click here to read our Guide to Financial Support for Learners (Bursary Form).
+These funds can help with paying for kit, equipment, books, tuition fees (for those aged over 19).
+Click to read our Guide to Financial Support for Learners (Bursary Form).

 The College also operates the Care to Learn scheme; this is for you if you have childcare responsibilities and are under 20 on the 1st September when your course starts.
 If you are 20 and over we have a small fund to assist with childcare costs incurred while you are a student.
-This fund is limited and the demand is high so it is best to ask early.
+This fund is limited and the demand is high so you will need to ask early.

 The Support Shop is located in the Lower Concourse on North site, it offers a range of options to meet Additional Learning Support (ALS), mainly aimed at students with a statement of special educational need or an Education, Health and Care Plan [EHCP].
 Our focus at the Support Shop is on learner autonomy and development of study skills.
 The Maths and English team also provide support with literacy and numeracy development.

 ALS is any activity that provides direct support for learning to individual learners, over and above that which is normally provided in a standard learning programme.
 The need for ALS may arise from a learning difficulty and/or disability.
 The aim is to help students to develop their skills and independence with the goal of progression to a higher level course or employment.

 If a student has a statement or EHCP, our ALS Specialists provide 1:1, or small group support sessions outside of your timetabled lessons.
 These support sessions are tailored to individual learning needs.
 The days and times of the sessions may vary to accommodate your schedule.